What is Todd's paralysis?

 Todd's paralysis is a neurological condition experienced by individuals with epilepsy, in which a seizure is followed by a brief period of temporary paralysis.
 The paralysis may be partial or complete but usually occurs on just one side of the body.
-The paralysis can last from half an hour to 36 hours, with an average of 15 hours, at which point it resolves completely.
+It can last from 30 minutes to 36 hours, with an average of 15 hours, before it resolves completely.
 Todd's paralysis may also affect speech and vision.

 There is no treatment for Todd's paralysis.
 Individuals must rest as comfortably as possible until the paralysis disappears.

 Todd's paralysis is an indication that an individual has had an epileptic seizure.
-The outcome depends on the effects of the seizure and the subsequent treatment of the epilepsy.
+The outcome depends on the effects of the seizure and the treatment of the epilepsy.

 How can I or my loved one help improve care for people with Todd's paralysis?

 Consider participating in a clinical trial so clinicians and scientists can learn more about Todd's paralysis and related disorders.
 Clinical research uses human volunteers to help researchers learn more about a disorder and perhaps find better ways to safely detect, treat, or prevent disease.

 All types of volunteers are needed—those who are healthy or may have an illness or disease—of all different ages, sexes, races, and ethnicities to ensure that study results apply to as many people as possible, and that treatments will be safe and effective for everyone who will use them.

 For information about participating in clinical research visit NIH Clinical Research Trials and You.
 Learn about clinical trials currently looking for people with Todd's paralysis at Clinicaltrials.gov.